Mimba is a physical modelling synth in the open source programming language Pd (Pure Data). More info, sound samples and download on this page.

 To start using Abunch you should install the open source software Pure Data

-You can download the most recent version of the Abunch files here (unzip them and store them in one folder).
-This is a version with new objects but some documentation might be missing or is not yet available in English.
+You can download the most recent version (Feb.
+2021) of the Abunch files here (unzip them and store them in one folder).

 Quick start with Abunch